Mental health patients forced to travel miles for care

 "Anyone going through a mental health crisis should expect to get help in a therapeutic environment where they can get better.

 "The last thing they need is to be shunted to a hospital hundreds of miles away or, even worse, left to fend for themselves in a bed and breakfast."

 Karen Wolton, a member of the Mental Health Lawyers Association, commented: "We've noticed a sharp increase in the last year with inappropriate admissions for out-of-area beds.
 We've had people admitted from where they live in Margate to Weston-Super-Mare which is a trip of 225 miles.

 "We've had people overdosing in order to obtain a bed.
 They've told us that they deliberately overdosed because that's the only way to get a bed.

-"We've also had people who are inappropriately discharged after long spells in psychiatric hospitals; they're being discharged to bed and breakfast accommodation."'Politically significant'
+"We've also had people who are inappropriately discharged after long spells in psychiatric hospitals; they're being discharged to bed and breakfast accommodation."

 Mr Lamb admitted there was an "institutional bias against mental health" in regard to waiting-time targets.

 "When the 18-week maximum waiting time was established in the last decade it applied only to physical health," he told the BBC.